MikeHopley/Mikes-FTL-mods/index.md

 * [Mike’s standard mods] **---link needed---**

-This combines all the mods I use in regular runs.
+This combines all the mods I use in regular runs (except Cheatengine).
 You will need to follow the [instructions for my music mod](https://www.reddit.com/r/ftlgame/comments/agl0gx/music_mod/).

 ## Quality of life